Schemas and Diagnostics Reading Schemas Lesson 12

 Mental Model

-Part 1 introduced the named-kind pattern and worked through underlying shapes, vector shapes, unit shapes, and numeric bounds.
-The four refinements in this chapter are the remaining axes a plugin can use to narrow what a slot accepts: codepoint-length and format constraints on strings, closed lists of symbol or string values, closed lists of allowed form heads, and unions that combine several alternatives behind one slot.
+Part 1 introduced the named-kind pattern and worked through underlying shapes, vector shapes, unit shapes, numeric bounds, and representation tags.
+The five refinements in this chapter are the remaining axes a plugin can use to narrow what a slot accepts: codepoint-length and format constraints on strings, closed lists of symbol or string values, closed lists of allowed form heads, unions that combine several alternatives behind one slot, and slot-local forms that a slot defines inline.
 The reading habit stays the same — underlying shape first, then refinement, then surface value — but each axis has its own diagnostic code, so the cheat sheet at the end of the chapter is the fastest path back to the right line in the plugin docs.

 String Bounds